omer-bronix/mina_study/hello-world/README.md

 # Hello World zkapp

+* This project contains;
-* This project contains a contract with an update method.
+    * contract with an update method.
+    * ui to interact with it the contract

 * The update method checks if the given state is equal to the on-chain state and if so, updates the on-chain state with its square.